dmcb/derek-and-hailey-wedding/readme.md

 [Derek McBurney](http://dmcbdesign.com)

 ## License
-This code may not be used commercially without the written consent of Derek McBurney. **Non-commercial use requires attribution.**
+This code cannot be used commercially without the written consent of Derek McBurney. **Non-commercial use requires attribution.**